Top Things to Do in Toulouse

 The Basilica is admired both from the outside and the inside.
 Do not hesitate to go around before entering.
 Inside, you can admire the nave and its 11 bays, the chapels, the crypts, the many paintings and especially the sarcophagus of Saint-Sernin.

-3. The convent of the Jacobins
+3. The Jacobins Convent

 Built from 1229, the convent is built entirely of pink bricks and is therefore one of the historical monuments that have helped to nicknamed Toulouse, the pink city.